folkengine/fawkes/README.md

   * Create and migrate your database with `mix ecto.setup`
   * Install Node.js dependencies with `cd assets && npm install`
   * Start Phoenix endpoint with `mix phx.server`
+  * You can also run your app inside IEx (Interactive Elixir) as: `iex -S mix phx.server`

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.